lrspeiser/DensityDependentMetricModel/README.md

 Future work will employ Bayesian model comparison to quantify the statistical evidence for our framework versus alternatives.

+### 4.7 Parameter Degeneracies and Physical Implications
+The discovery of multiple parameter modes with comparable likelihood provides important insights into the density-dependent framework:

+#### 4.7.1 Nature of the Degeneracy
+The ρ_c-M_total degeneracy is not a limitation but rather a fundamental feature of any theory where gravity's effectiveness varies with environment.
+The rotation curve constrains only the product of mass and gravitational coupling, not each component individually.
+This is analogous to the disk-halo degeneracy in dark matter models, where different combinations of disk and halo parameters can produce identical rotation curves.

+#### 4.7.2 Physical Viability of High-Mass Solutions
+Mode III requires a total baryonic mass of 2.73 × 10¹¹ M☉, which is higher than traditional estimates but not implausible:

+- Recent observations suggest the Milky Way's hot circumgalactic medium may contain (1-2) × 10¹¹ M☉ within the virial radius
+- The stellar halo extends to >100 kpc with uncertain total mass
+- Systematic uncertainties in disk mass estimates could accommodate higher values

+#### 4.7.3 Observational Discrimination
+Different modes make distinct predictions that can be tested:

+- Microlensing optical depth: Scales with total mass; Mode III predicts ~60% higher optical depth than Mode I
+- Vertical kinematics: Different ξ(ρ) functions lead to distinct vertical force profiles
+- Satellite dynamics: The effective mass at large radii depends on the radial extent of suppression

+### 4.8 Comparison with Systematic Uncertainties
+The parameter variations between modes (factor of ~2 in ρ_c, ~1.6 in M_total) are comparable to systematic uncertainties in galactic mass estimates:

+- Stellar M/L ratios: ±30% uncertainty
+- Gas mass estimates: ±40% uncertainty in molecular gas conversion factors
+- Halo extent: factor of 2 uncertainty in total stellar halo mass

+This suggests that the parameter degeneracy in our model is no more severe than uncertainties already present in conventional galactic dynamics.

 ## 5. Experimental and Observational Tests

 ### 5.1.
 Astrophysical Predictions